-Formerly a boundary, the Cross Kirkland Corridor is being reimagined as a central spine and destination that unites Kirkland’s neighborhoods and serves a broad range of users.
-The master plan defines a corridor that will include active and passive recreation as well as preserve and create wildlife habitat.
-The interim corridor has already activated and become a catalyst for business development and investment for underutilized areas along its route.
+Formerly a BNSF rail line and a physical boundary, the Cross Kirkland Corridor is being reimagined as a central spine and destination that unites Kirkland’s neighborhoods and serves a broad range of users.
+The master plan defines a corridor for active and passive recreation and create wildlife habitat preservation.
+The interim corridor, the second section of the Eastside Rail Corridor (ERC) to be designed, is already activated and become a catalyst for business development and investment for underutilized areas along its route.

 The master plan defines a corridor that evolves over time and leads the city toward achieving existing and future policy and development goals.
 It is designed to adapt and evolve to meet the needs of a growing city and region, including balanced transportation solutions for today and one day could include high capacity transit and rail.
 The layout of near-term and long-term corridor elements minimizes fragmentation of the corridor and maintains maximum connectivity in the public realm while allowing transit, rail and utilities to be integrated in a way that builds on, rather than negatively impacts, cumulative improvements to the corridor.